Smart Budgeting Tips for Modern College Students: Master Your Finances

 Infographic showing average student spending statistics

-To get a handle on it, categorize your spending into fixed expenses (rent, tuition, phone bill) and variable expenses (groceries, late-night pizza, Uber rides).
-Seeing these numbers in black and white—whether on a spreadsheet or a mobile app—is the moment you actually take back control.
+Categorize your spending into fixed expenses (rent, tuition, phone bill) and variable expenses (groceries, late-night pizza, Uber rides).
+Seeing these numbers in black and white, whether on a spreadsheet or a mobile app, is the moment you take control.

 Needs vs. Wants: The Student Edition